jasmnethewise/athena-project3/README.md

 Click the about buttton to know more about me.
 Click the interests button to see my interests.
-Click the projects button to see m projects.
+Click the projects button to see my projects.
 Click the contact button to contact with me.

 Technologies Used: